-The simplest way to fill your Thanksgiving meal with a little more love is to take factory farming right off the menu—and that doesn't have to mean cutting out animal products entirely, even cutting back a little goes a long way.
+The simplest way to fill your Thanksgiving meal with a little more love is to take factory farming right off the menu—and that doesn't have to mean cutting out animal products entirely; even cutting back a little goes a long way.

-Choosing meat, dairy, and eggs from higher-welfare farms can be quite tricky thanks to misleading label claims like: "all natural" or "humane".
-To make sure that what animal products you do purchase are truly more compassionate options, look for one of the following meaningful, third-party certifications:
+Choosing meat, dairy, and eggs from higher-welfare farms can be quite tricky thanks to misleading label claims like "all-natural" or "humane."
+To make sure that what animal products you do purchase are truly more compassionate options, look for one of the following meaningful third-party certifications:

 - Global Animal Partnership (GAP): Primarily found at Whole Foods Market, Global Animal Partnership is based on a five-step rating system.
 The ratings range from Step 1, “no crates, no cages and no crowding” to Step 5+, “animal centered—where animals spend their entire life on the same farm.”

 - Certified Humane: The product meets the Humane Farm Animal Care program specification where no cages that excessively restrict movement are permitted.
 Animals must not be overcrowded and must have indoor enrichment, such as perches for laying hens and straw for pigs.
-Access to outdoors is not required for pigs and poultry, but is required for other species.
+Access to the outdoors is not required for pigs and poultry, but is required for other species.

 - Animal Welfare Approved: No cages that excessively restrict movement are permitted.
 Access to pasture is a must, and animals are allowed to exhibit their natural behavior.